Underwater Photography Classes

-If you are interested in other classes or private sessions, please email email@example.com or call the shop at 310-633-5052.
+If you are interested in these, other classes or private sessions, please email firstname.lastname@example.org or call the shop at 310-633-5052.

 Lightroom for photographers

 Learn how to tag & organize your photos so you can find them when you need them, maintain libraries, ratings and backups, perform white-balance, color, and tonal changes, sharpening, noise reduction, global and local changes, create slideshows, resize and create watermarks.
+This is a thorough introduction to Lightroom for the underwater photographer.

 Photoshop for photographers